How to fight flu and Covid in autumn and winter

 October is traditionally the start of flu season in the UK.
-With the coronavirus pandemic still a threat, what are the Government’s plans for this year’s flu season roll out?
-Who will be eligible for a Covid-19 booster vaccine?
+With the coronavirus pandemic now common place, what are the Government’s plans for this year’s flu season roll out?
 How can you get help to ensure you get to your appointment?
-And how can you keep yourself and your loved ones safe this winter flu season 2021.
+And how can you keep yourself and your loved ones safe this winter flu season.

 In fact, many of the measures put in place to protect people from Covid-19 are very helpful in fighting common colds and the flu.
 It has been found that the measures put in place to control the spread of Covid-19 last year in Australia also helped to curb the country’s flu season as well.
 (Here’s the study.)
 Measures like extra and thorough hand washing and cleansing, together with social distancing and mask wearing in public spaces, has helped to reduce the transmission rates of both flu, colds and Covid-19.
 While these measures are not mandatory under law in the UK anymore, they are still highly recommended as they make it harder for infections to pass from person to person.